Q. Who is eligible to become a member of the Retirement Plan and how do I enroll?

 Q. How does the "minister's housing allowance" work?

 A. This feature of the tax law provides a tremendous benefit for ministers.
 Section 107 of the IRS code permits a minister of the gospel to exclude from gross income a church designated housing allowance.
 Further, a special Revenue Ruling by the IRS (Rev. Rul.
 75-22) allows Servant Solutions to designate the housing allowance for retired ministers as coverage applicable to their church retirement income.
-See Memo 10 for more information.
+See Who is a Minister for Tax Purposes? for more information.

 Q. How do I know if I am putting away enough money for retirement?